amyhe1995/roa-yearbook/README.md

 # roa-yearbook
-This is the my frist group projects during I did with my classmates at Dev Academy. and we also deploy into Heroku https://roayearbook.herokuapp.com/
+This is the my frist group projects I did with my classmates at Dev Academy. and we also deploy into Heroku https://roayearbook.herokuapp.com/

 In this project, you can create your own profile by adding your favourite animal and your blog's link.